themesberg/flowbite/content/components/toast.md

 nextLink: components/tooltips/
 ---

 The toast component can be used to enhance your website's interactivity by pushing notifications to your visitors.
-You can choose from multiple styles, colors, sizes, and positions and even dismiss the component by using the `data-collapse-toggle` data attribute from Flowbite.
+You can choose from multiple styles, colors, sizes, and positions and even dismiss the component by using the `data-dismiss-target` data attribute from Flowbite.

 ## Default toast

 Use this simple toast component with an icon, message, and dismissible close button to show alert messages to your website visitors.
-Make sure that you set the correct id for the `data-collapse-toggle` data attribute to enable the dismissible feature.
+Make sure that you set the correct id for the `data-dismiss-target` data attribute to enable the dismissible feature.

 {{< example id="default-toast-example" class="flex justify-center" github="components/toast.md" show_dark=true >}}